yihyap/sagemaker-workshop/01-train-deploy-using-builtin-algorithm/README.md

 # Train, Tune and Deploy model using SageMaker Built-in Algorithm

-- Estimated duration: 30mins

-## Key Concepts
+This notebook shows how you can:

-- Train model on SageMaker infrastructure
+- Train, build model on SageMaker infrastructure
 - Deploy model as real time Endpoint